MicrosoftDocs/quantum-docs/articles/includes/quickstart-cirq-include-ionq.md

     b=1001100101100001000011011101000011010100010111100011001000100100010000001110010010101110110000011010, 1001100101100001000011011101000011010100010111100011001000100100010000001110010010101110110000011010
 ```

-The previous job ran on the default simulator,
+## Run on IonQ QPU

-`"ionq.simulator"`.
-To run on the QPU, provide `"ionq.qpu"` as the
+The previous job ran on the default simulator, `"ionq.simulator"`, however, you can also run it on IonQ's hardware processor (a [Quantum Processor Unit](xref:microsoft.quantum.target-profiles#quantum-processing-units-qpu-different-profiles) (QPU)).
+To run on the IonQ QPU, provide `"ionq.qpu"` as the
 `target` argument:

 ```python